dxmxnlord/Arch-Resources/ArchInstallGuide/ArchConfiguration.md

 *You can test a theme by running `sddm-greeter --test-mode --theme /usr/share/sddm/themes/<theme>`*

 The default configuration file for SDDM can be found at `/usr/lib/sddm/sddm.conf.d/default.conf`.
 For any changes, create a configuration file in `/etc/sddm.conf.d/` which is a copy of the default config file.

+Or just go into plasma and do it, you know.
 ### 6. Remove bell
 ```
 xset -b